gitwildnow/bitwarden-cli-vault-backup/README.md

 Both `bw.exe` and `jq.exe` must be available on your system PATH.

 ## Steps to make backups
-(after you setup below)

 1. Mount your veracrypt volume.
 2. In Windows explorer double-click your backupBitwarden.bat file.
 3. Let the script complete.
+![Example output](docs/backupScreenshot.png)
 4. Unmount your VeraCrypt volume.
-![Example output](docs/backupScreenshot.png)

 ## Setup